Federated Learning for Short-term Residential Load Forecasting: Literature review

 \section{Literature review}

-Various models, both simple and complex have been applied to energy demand forecasting.
-Simple methods based on autoregressive (AR) and moving average (MA) models apply a mathematical operation to demand data formatted as a time series.
-These models assume the time series to be stationary and work well for producing short-term forecasts, yet poorly in the longer-term as they only account for recent past historical data.
-Regression methods such as linear regression model the relationship between input data and a target output.
-These models are simple to construct and have a great level of interpretability.
-Artificial neural networks improve on these regression models as they have the ability to transform inputs in a non-linear fashion to make predictions.
+In the literature, AI and machine learning have been adopted for load forecasting since 1990s.
+In particular, artificial neural networks have been the most popular technique during the past three decades \cite{9761176}, while fuzzy logic and support vector machines (SVM) have also been used in many papers \cite{1350819,5393627}.
+Since 2015 there has been a huge increase of applying deep learning to load forecasting, e.g. \cite{en11071636,7885096,8001465} Notably, the authors of \cite{7885096} have developed a bespoke deep learning application for household load forecasting and the method was tested on 920 smart metered customers from Ireland.
+It is shown to outperform some of the state-of-the-art techniques in household load forecasting, such as ARIMA (AutoRegressive Integrated Moving Average) and SVR (support vector regression) in terms of RMSE (Root Mean Square Error).

+Despite the above technical advancements, as pointed out by the authors of \cite{9761176}, load forecasting is still an evolving field, and "no technique is superior to all other methods in load forecasting".
+Therefore, power system academics should work together with industry as well as researchers in other disciplines, such as big data, computer science, and meteorology, to facilitate wide deployment of better load forecasting models in practice.

 The most successful neural network architectures for forecasting are based on recurrent neural networks (RNNs), such as Long-Short Term Memory networks (LSTMs) \cite{Hochreiter:1997fq}.
 These architectures can learn what long and short term information to pay attention to during the training process.
-Recent surveys compare and contrast traditional and modern approaches to energy consumption forecasting and conclude that AI-based methods (such as those that utilise neural networks) offer the greatest predictive performance across all forecasting horizons \cite{Wei:2019ez,Bourdeau:2019fj}.
+Recent surveys compare and contrast traditional and modern approaches to load forecasting and conclude that AI-based methods (such as those that utilise neural networks) offer the greatest predictive performance across all forecasting horizons \cite{Wei:2019ez,Bourdeau:2019fj}.
 Kong et al. \cite{Kong:cn} investigate the use of an LSTM architecture to predict short-term electrical load for residential properties.
 The authors show that forecasting with an LSTM outperforms other statistical and machine learning methods for this purpose.
 We draw inspiration from this work to form our comparative centralised learning approach and thus the architecture for our FL training scenarios.